KavinTheG/KavinTheG/README.md

 I am a fourth year computer engineering student at the University of Ottawa.

 - I'm interested in embedded programming, SLAM, and Machine Learning
-- I'm currently working on a Drone based on an stm32 and written with embedded-rust
+- I'm currently working on a Drone based on an stm32 and written with Rust!
   - Check out my progress at https://github.com/KG-Drone-Project
-- I'm currently learning about embedded programming & RTOS
+- I'm currently learning about embedded programming, RTOS, and SLAM
 - Reach me @ kavin.balag@gmail.com

 <!--